KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

 Then we run our testcases to see the results

-    PS:> do-something -Path 'C:\Windows'
+    PS:> Do-Something -Path 'C:\Windows'
     C:\Windows

-    PS:> do-something -Path 'testvalue'
+    PS:> Do-Something -Path 'testvalue'
     do-something : Cannot validate argument on parameter 'Path'.
 Unable to find the specified file.

-    PS:> do-something -Path $null
+    PS:> Do-Something -Path $null
     do-something : Cannot validate argument on parameter 'Path'.
 Value cannot be null.

 ## Other reasons to use custom validators
 I use the script and match validators quite often but I do not like the cryptic message.
-If you truly need a better validator error meassage, it is worth considering this option.
+If you truly need a better validator error message, it is worth considering this option.

 # ArgumentTransformationAttribute
 A lesser known attribute built into Powershell is the `ArgumentTransformationAttribute`.
 This is also one that I discovered when looking at the Powershell source.
 There are only two that I know of.